 I obsessed over getting the exact “facts” in exactly the right way they happened without a single detail missing.
 But one day I realized there are no facts.
 There’s only the truth as I experienced it.
 There’s only unconnected dots and the ever-present bias of the past.
 It’s self-indulgent, but I’m the one who’s writing.
 If you don’t like the way I write my truth, you are free to go write your own in whatever way you’ve experienced it.
 Maybe I’ll read it.

 The truth is, I don’t write in order to “do something” with my writing.
-Sure, I want to be a published writer, I want to hold my own book in my own hands, I want a book tour, I want to be translated into other languages.
+Sure, I like being a published writer.
+Someday I want to hold my own book in my own hands, I want a book tour, I want to be translated into other languages.
 I want to make an impact on people, and maybe someday I will, and maybe I already have.
 But when it comes right on down to it, writing is my secret survival strategy–it’s how I’ve stayed alive for so long.

 Duras also says that’s what makes writing wild, that one returns to a savage state, a manic state.
 One becomes relentless.
 I am a writer because this relentlessness lives inside of me and there’s nothing I can do about it.
 I am from this wild place.
 I will always be from this wild place.
 I can tame the savage only by writing, writing for the sake of writing, writing to expel the truth, writing to make it real…